dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

 The following arguments are supported:

 * `name` - (Required) A unique name for the resource, required by libvirt.
    Changing this forces a new resource to be created.
+* `memory` - (Optional) The amount of memory in MiB.
+If not specified the domain will be created with 512 MiB of memory be used.
+* `vcpu` - (Optional) The amount of virtual CPUs.
+If not specified, a single CPU will be created.